 Why would someone need to follow a gluten–free diet?

 Anyone with celiac disease should follow a strict gluten–free diet to avoid causing long term damage to the small intestine (see image) as well as symptoms.
 If your teen’s health care provider tells her that she has gluten sensitivity she should also follow a gluten-free diet in order to avoid any symptoms she may have.

 Celiac disease is an autoimmune disorder that is triggered when gluten–containing foods are eaten.
 An autoimmune disorder is one in which the body’s immune system attacks an organ.
 When a person with celiac disease eats a food with gluten in it, the immune system launches an attack against the small intestine which damages the lining of the intestine and decreases nutrient absorption.
 Noticeable symptoms of celiac disease include diarrhea, abdominal pain, weight loss, nutritional deficiencies, anemia, poor appetite, irregular periods, delayed growth, and delayed onset of puberty.
 Some teens will have almost no noticeable symptoms, but their health care provider may detect low bone density.

 Gluten is harmful for someone with celiac disease.
 Following a gluten–free diet prevents harm to the small intestine and allows it to heal.
-The gluten–free diet should stop your teen’s symptoms of both celiac disease and gluten intolerance.
+The gluten–free diet should eventually stop your teen’s symptoms of celiac disease or gluten intolerance.